NikolayGudkov/On-the-number-of-Q-networks-in-the-Soft-Actor-Critic-algorithm/README.md

 We extend the implementation of the SAC algorithm presented by [Miguel Morales (@mimoralea)](https://github.com/mimoralea) in several ways.
 Besides the number of networks for Q-value approximation, other changes include:
 * The average reward setting is used.
 This setting is typical for continuing problems like the 'Pendulum-v0'environment without episode boundaries.
 It should replace discounting setting as suggested by [Sutton and Barto (2018)](http://www.incompleteideas.net/book/RLbook2020.pdf) (see Chapter 10.3 and 13.6) under the function approximation.
 * Target policy network is added for better stability.
-Target smoothing based on Polyak averaging is incorporated.
+* Target policy smoothing based on Polyak averaging and delaying of update is incorporated.
 * Replay buffer is based on ''deque'' data structure.
-* The order of the networks' parameters update is changed.
+* The order of the networks' parameters update is changed to avoind numerical issues.